henriqueleng/shite/README.md

 your posts.
 This blog will be linked in the navigation bar of each page, and shite will generate a list in the first page of the blog with all your posts and date.

+**shiterc** - where is set the name of the site, subtitle and footer text, write these things in markdown, as done in the example.

 To post, run the script